Shamloor/CS61B-2021/proj3/byow/lab12/project3prep.md

 How did your implementation differ from the given one?
 What lessons can be learned from it?**

 Answer:
+Random seed and switch implementation.

 -----
 **Can you think of an analogy between the process of tessellating hexagons and randomly generating a world using rooms and hallways?
 What is the hexagon and what is the tesselation on the Project 3 side?**

 Answer:
+Divide the space into smaller blocks, then implement the methods of every type.

 -----
 **If you were to start working on world generation, what kind of method would you think of writing first?
 Think back to the lab and the process used to eventually get to tessellating hexagons.**

 Answer:
+Create methods of area types.

 -----
 **What distinguishes a hallway from a room?
 How are they similar?**

 Answer:
+Hallway will be slimmer, and room will be fatter.
+They are connected and can be passed through.